🆕 Build and deploy Haystack pipelines with deepset Studio

 An often overlooked but essential step in building an effective RAG application is data preparation and context embedding - a process that can be quite time-consuming.
 Before diving into decisions about which LLM to use or how we augment a prompt, it’s critical to first focus on embedding and storing your documents (especially if you’re not relying on external APIs for data retrieval).

 Most RAG applications revolve around two core pipelines: Indexing and RAG.
-Fig. 1 shows a high-level overview of the two pipelines using haystack and NVIDIA NIMs.
-We will be using Qdrant as the vector database in this article but can be replaced with any other.
+Fig. 1 shows a high-level overview of the two pipelines using Haystack and NVIDIA NIM.
+We will be using Qdrant as the vector database in this article but it can be replaced with any other.

 In the following sections, we’ll break down each pipeline in detail and guide you through building them using deepset Studio.